venice1200/MiSTer_tty2oled/README.md

 Software Add-On for the [MiSTer FPGA](https://github.com/MiSTer-devel) showing Text or Pictures based on the loaded core on a (OLED) Display driven by an Arduino which is connected via USB to the MiSTer.

 **NEW!**
 SD Version with **live** download of Pictures from SD Card (see [below](https://github.com/venice1200/MiSTer_tty2oled/blob/main/README.md#arduino-sd-version) for more details).

-**IMPORTANT!**
+**IMPORTANT NOTES**
+2021-03-19
+It's likely you need to copy the two needed Script's again to the MiSTer after an MiSTer's OS Update.

+2021-02-07
-Both Arduino Versions (SD and Standard) uses now (2021-02-07) the Serial Speed of 57600 baud.
+Both Arduino Versions (SD and Standard) uses now the Serial Speed of 57600 baud.
-You need to change/replace the `tty2oled` file on the MiSTer as well to support this.
+You need to change/replace the `tty2oled` script on the MiSTer as well to support this.

 **Updates**
 See https://github.com/venice1200/MiSTer_tty2oled/blob/main/Updates.md